purplesyringa/site/README.md

 # site

 This is my website.
 Half a CV, half a good old personal homepage.
+Also a blog.
 Check it out at [purplesyringa.moe](https://purplesyringa.moe)!